Explainable Activity Recognition for Smart Home Systems: Evaluation: Analysis of XAI Explanations

-We use a set of classification rules to classify each explanation as ``accurate'' or ``inaccurate''.
-Note that this is not a perfect classification, and our definition of accuracy does not in itself pertain to whether the explanation fully captures the inner workings of a complex black-box classifier.
-Rather we define accuracy in this context as whether an explanation is \textit{sensible} or \textit{credible}.
-For example, when explaining the classification of a `Bathing' activity, we would find it credible if sensors near or in the bathroom were referenced.
-We would not find it credible if only sensors in the kitchen were referenced.
-This mapping between activities and sensors that we find credible constitutes an approximation that we use to measure explanation accuracy for our activity set.
+We leverage a set of classification rules to classify each explanation as ``sensical'' or ``nonsensical''.
+Note that this is not a perfect classification, and our definition of sensibility does not in itself pertain to whether the explanation fully captures the inner workings of a complex black-box classifier.
+We define sensibility as whether an explanation is \textit{credible} or can \textit{logically} explain an activity.
+For example, when explaining the classification of a `Bathing' activity, we would find it credible and logical if sensors near or in the bathroom were referenced.
+We would not find it credible if \textit{only} sensors in the kitchen were referenced.
+Thus, the mapping between activities and sensors that we find credible constitutes an approximation that we use to measure explanation sensibility for our activity set.

-To determine the mapping, we hand-selected sensors whose location in the smart home is proximal to the region of the activity.
-To classify a particular explanation $\mathcal{E}$ as accurate or not, we consider the $b$ features that make up the output $O$ of an XAI algorithm.
-If \textit{at least} one of the features in $O$ is in the list of sensors for the model-selected label $a \in A$, then we consider the explanation accurate.
-If none of the features in $O$ are in the validation set of sensors, then it is labeled as inaccurate.

-Figure \ref{fig:exp_quality_proc} presents the mapping from activities to sensors that we use for the Milan dataset.
-While this approach constitutes a heuristic, we found it to work very well in practice.
-Table \ref{tab:quality_examples} presents examples of both accurate and inaccurate explanations from all four XAI algorithms.
+To determine the mapping, we had three ML experts select sensors whose location in the smart home, extracted from Figure \ref{fig:home_layout}, is proximal to the region of the activity.
+We validated their selection by performing an inter-rater reliability test, specifically measuring the intraclass correlation coefficient (ICC) \cite{bartko1966intraclass} for each activity.
+The average ICC was 0.92 with a standard deviation of 0.09.
+In Appendix \ref{sec:appendix-classifmapping}, we further detail the ICC for each activity.
+In Figure \ref{fig:exp_quality_proc} we present the mapping from activities to sensors utilized for the Milan dataset.
+Table \ref{tab:quality_examples} presents examples of both sensical and nonsensical explanations from all four XAI algorithms.